Dean: Chris Luecke

 Students who have not completed the baccalaureate requirements within seven years of their initial enrollment at USU must have their General Education/University Studies and major requirements evaluated and approved by their department head and dean.

 Students must satisfy all university, S.J. and Jessie E. Quinney College of Natural Resources and departmental major requirements for graduation.
 Students must complete a series of basic lower-division courses, providing the disciplinary foundation for the natural resource and environmental professions, before advancing to professional coursework; foundation course requirements vary among the departments of the college.
 Equivalents of the foundation courses can be taken at many two- and four-year colleges.
-Students intending to transfer to an S.J. and Jessie E. Quinney College of Natural Resources major should consult with a faculty advisor before registering for foundation courses at another school.
+Students intending to transfer to an S.J. and Jessie E. Quinney College of Natural Resources major should consult with an advisor before registering for foundation courses at another school.
 Some foundation and core courses can be used to satisfy University Studies requirements.
 College requirements also include a grade point average of 2.5 or higher for all courses taught by the S.J. and Jessie E. Quinney College of Natural Resources.
 Refer to the appropriate sections of this catalog for further details on graduation requirements.

 In addition to coursework and research involvement, undergraduate education in the S.J. and Jessie E. Quinney College of Natural Resources also includes leadership education through professional internships and extracurricular involvement.
 The Natural Resources Student Council and various student clubs offer opportunities for enrichment, professional development, and fun.
 Most of the student leaders have participated in leadership training activities offered by the S.J. and Jessie E. Quinney College of Natural Resources.
 Students are strongly encouraged to participate in organizations affiliated with their majors or future career paths.
 Among these are student chapters affiliated with the following professional societies: